rsfis/RIAN-MICROCOMPUTER/JOURNAL.md

 _Time spent: 4.0h_

-Main PCB (4h | Jan 22 to Jan 24)
 This one connects everything together: the ESP32, the screen (via a flat cable socket), and the keyboard PCB.
-I based the connections on what I had already tested, which made it a bit faster.
+I based the connections on what I had already tested on the PCB, which made it a bit faster.
 The main difficulty was figuring out the placement so everything fits inside the case.

+So, basically this PCB has a

 I made two separate PCBs instead of one because fitting everything on a single board would be too tight.
 Having them separate also makes the project more reliable — if one board gets damaged, I can just replace that one without losing the other.